NEW WORK DEVELOPMENT

 - Untitled by Artistic Affiliate Zachary Stevenson (commission).

 - I Promise I Will Find You by Caitlin Parrish & Erica Weiss (commission).

 We developed the world premiere of Keith Huff’s Six Corners.

 Ensemble member Darren Canady’s world premiere TRANSit was commissioned and developed through American Blues Theater.
 It received a production in fall of 2016 at American Blues Theater.

 Nambi E. Kelley’s adaptation of Native Son was commissioned and developed through American Blues Theater.
 It received a world-premiere co-production in 2014 with American Blues Theater and Court Theater.

 Artistic Affiliate Christina Gorman’s Blue Ink script American Myth received a world-premiere production at American Blues Theater (2014) and 2nd production at Theatre Artists Studio (2015).

-Other Than Honorable received a workshop in 2015 directed by Kimberly Senior; in 2017, Geva Theater will produce the world premiere.
+Other Than Honorable received a workshop in 2015 directed by Kimberly Senior; in 2017, Geva Theater produced the world premiere.